KShebek/cbe504/main.typ

 Species $"A "^*$ cannot react with species $"B "^*$ unless they are nearest neighbors.
 Therefore, we need to account for this in our rate expression, similar how we needed to account for the probability of adjacent sites in our dissociative adsorption example from #ref(<dissociative-adsorption>).

-With this knowledge and in analogy with the corrections introduced in #ref(<dissociative-adsorption>), the proper rate expression is given by
+With this knowledge and in analogy with the statistical corrections introduced in #ref(<dissociative-adsorption>), the proper rate expression is given by
 $
 r_"SR" = (k_2 z conc("A^*") conc("B^*"))/conc("*")_0  - (k_(-2) z conc("C^*") conc("D^*"))/conc("*")_0,